720.00, Special Emergency Reaction Team (SERT) and Crisis Negotiation Team (CNT) Use

 4. Outside Agency Coverage:

 4.1.
-In accordance with established memoranda of understanding between the City of Portland and neighboring counties, outside agency tactical and negotiation teams are authorized to provide coverage when SERT and CNT are unavailable.
+Generally, outside agency tactical and negotiation teams are authorized to provide coverage when SERT and CNT are unavailable.
 In these situations, the on-call PPB CIC will respond and command the incident.

 4.1.1.
-Members should be aware that the conduct of the outside agency’s officers is subject to their respective policies and procedures.
+In these circumstances, members should be aware that the conduct of the outside agency’s officers is subject to their respective policies and procedures.

 5. Outside Agency Requests:

 5.1.
-Outside agency requests for full team SERT and CNT services within a fifty (50) mile radius of Central Precinct must receive approval from the on-call CIC and Assistant Chief of Operations or, if unavailable, the Assistant Chief of Investigations.
-Requests for full team SERT and CNT assistance beyond the fifty (50) mile radius must receive the approval of the Chief of Police or, if unavailable, the Assistant Chief of Operations.
+Outside agency requests for full team SERT and CNT services within a 50-mile radius of Central Precinct must receive approval from the on-call CIC and the designated Assistant Chief.
+Requests for full team SERT and CNT assistance beyond the 50-mile radius must receive the approval of the Deputy Chief of Police or, if unavailable, the designated Assistant Chief.
 All such requests for full team SERT and CNT services that are approved require SERT and CNT command and the CIC to respond.
 The CIC will work with the agency lead assigned to command the incident and ensure that full team SERT and CNT resources are properly and safely utilized.

 6. Special Weapons Use: